pinifloyd/BootstrapToolkit/README.md

 The TwitterBootstrapToolkit can provide the Twitter Bootstrap stylesheets in [LESS](http://lesscss.org/) way.
-It provides more customization options, like changing theme colors, and provides useful LESS mixins for your code, but requires the LESS gem and the Ruby Racer Javascript runtime (not available on Microsoft Windows).
+It provides more customization options, like changing theme colors, and provides useful LESS mixins for your code, but requires the LESS gem and the Ruby Racer Javascript runtime.

 Include these lines in the Gemfile to install TwitterBootstrapToolkit: